tajchert/Nammu/README.md

 ###Monitor permissions
 To keep track of access to particular permissions, all you need is init Nammu `Nammu.init(Context);` (can be in Application class onCreate or Activity) and add permissions to monitor such `Nammu.savePermission(PermissionString);` so for example `Nammu.savePermission(Manifest.permission.CAMERA);`.

-After that each time you want to make sure if permissions are still there - `Nammu.permissionCompare(Activity, PermissionListener);` and PermissionListener will be called if some Permission was removed.
+After that each time you want to make sure if permissions are still there - `Nammu.permissionCompare(PermissionListener);` and PermissionListener will be called if some Permission was removed.

-###Background check!
-Runtime Permissions API allows you to check for permission access only in Activity, with Nammu you can do it anywhere (Service, Widget etc.) as long as you provide Context.
-Also checking what was revoked since last check works - ` Nammu.permissionCompare(PermissionListener)` (just remember to call `Nammu.init(context)` before that).

-###Easy checking permissions
-Do you want to check status of some [android.permission-group](https://developer.android.com/preview/features/runtime-permissions.html#permission-groups)?
-Just use `Nammu.checkCamera()`, `Nammu.checkLocation(context)` and similar to do so.

 ###Extras
 You can get list of monitored Persmissions -`Nammu.getPrevPermissions()`, removed some `Nammu.removePermission(PermissionString)`, or check if is monitored `Nammu.containsPermission(PermissionString)`.